PixelStudiosDev/pixelstudiosdev.github.io/docs/guilds/configuration/language-config.md

 accept:
   #Message in /guild help
   help: '&e/guild accept - &bAccepts a guild invitation'

+  #Hidden command in /guild help
+  #Set to true to hide the command in /guild help
+  hidden: false

   #Command set in chat on click in /guild help
   hover-command: /guild accept